jenatton-Malik/5dof-robotic-arm/README.md

 Each joint carries **alignment holes** that line up in a known position, where a metal pin is inserted to lock the axis precisely.
 That defines the absolute zero of the encoders.

+The encoders sit on the motor side of the gearboxes, so each joint revolution turns the encoder 30 or 40 times.
+That multiplies effective angular resolution — 12 bits × 40 works out to roughly 0.002° per count on the geared joints — but it also means absolute position is lost at power-off: the controller knows the angle *within* an encoder turn, not which of the 40 turns it's on.

-Because rotation is measured on the geared side, absolute reference is lost at power-off, so the arm is re-mastered at every startup.
+So the arm is re-mastered at every startup.
 This is exactly how industrial robots handle it — and it's far more precise than relying on limit switches.

 ---